 - Commonsense also provides credible primary and secondary research resources for students and kid-friendly news sites.

-- However, it is a good idea to encourage students to review and compare various news sources and analyze various narratives of one kind of news.
+- However, it is a good idea to encourage students to review and compare various news sources and analyze various narratives of one kind of news in order to help them build their Digital Literacy skills.

 Interactive games for students